aiganymus/airflow-test/README.md

 ## 2. Prepare Your Repository

-1. Create a new empty GitHub repository or fork this project.
+1. Install Git on your local machine https://git-scm.com/install/
-2. Add a `.gitignore` suitable for Airflow projects.
-You can use the one in this project.
+2. Create a new empty GitHub repository and upload this folder.

 ---